Military Strikes Hit ISIS Terrorists in Syria, Iraq

 Strikes in Syria

--- Near Abu Kamal, two strikes engaged an ISIS sniper and destroyed a front-end loader.
+-- Near Abu Kamal, two strikes engaged an ISIS tactical unit and destroyed an ISIS pump jack and an ISIS vehicle.

+-- Near Dayr Az Zawr, three strikes destroyed three ISIS oil tankers and a command-and-control node.

--- Near Dayr Az Zawr, two strikes destroyed a front-end loader an and ISIS wellhead.
+-- Near Raqqa, 13 strikes engaged seven ISIS tactical units and destroyed five vehicles, four fighting positions, two front-end loaders, an ISIS crane, an artillery system, a mortar system and an ISIS headquarters.

--- Near Tabqah, seven strikes engaged six ISIS tactical units; destroyed six fighting positions, three vehicles; damaged a fighting position; and suppressed an ISIS tactical unit.
+-- Near Tabqah, four strikes engaged two ISIS tactical units and destroyed two fighting positions, a tactical vehicle, an ISIS headquarters and a vehicle bomb factory.

 Strikes in Iraq

--- Near Mosul, six strikes engaged six ISIS tactical units and a sniper; destroyed seven mortar systems, five fighting positions, three vehicle bombs, two supply caches, two vehicles, and a command-and-control node; damaged 18 ISIS supply routes, a fighting position, a tunnel; and suppressed four mortar teams and four ISIS tactical units.
+-- Near Mosul, five strikes engaged four ISIS tactical units; destroyed a mortar system, a vehicle bomb factory, a rocket cache, a command-and-control node, a medium machine gun; damaged 19 ISIS supply routes, a front-end loader, a fighting position; and suppressed mortar team.

+-- Near Rawah, three strikes engaged two ISIS tactical units and destroyed three tactical vehicles and two staging areas.

--- Near Rawah, two strikes destroyed three vehicle bombs, an ISIS staging area and a weapons cache.
+-- Near Sinjar, four strikes destroyed four tactical vehicles, two ISIS staging areas and a vehicle.

--- Near Tabqah, four strikes engaged an ISIS tactical unit; destroyed a fighting position and a mortar system; and damaged an ISIS supply route.
+-- Near Raqqa, four strikes destroyed an ISIS vehicle and a fighting position and damaged two ISIS bridges and an ISIS supply route.

 Part of Operation Inherent Resolve